The Density Profile of Dynamical Halos: Summary and Implications

 This work is intimately related to that recently published by \citet{diemer25}, who characterized the orbiting orbiting profiles of spherical halos using the parametric model advocated for in \citep{diemer23}.
 While these differences make quantitative comparisons of our results difficult, we argue either model constitutes an effective parameterization of the same underlying phenomenology.
 We refer the reader to Section~\ref{sec:diemer} for a more comprehensive discussion of how the two works are related.

-An interesting implications of our results is that if one is able to determine the structural properties of a halo, namely its halo radius and slope $\alpha_\infty$, then one can recover both the mass and formation time of the halo.
+An interesting implication of our results is that if one is able to determine the structural properties of a halo, namely its halo radius and slope $\alpha_\infty$, then one can recover both the mass and formation time of the halo.
 This is illustrated in Figure~\ref{fig:rh_alpha_relations}, where we plot the distribution of halos in the $(\rh,\arf)$-plane, color coded by either mass (left panel) or relative formation time (right panel).
 The red solid lines are contours of fixed mass (left panel) or relative formation time (right panel) calculated using Equations~\ref{eq:rhmodel} and \ref{eq:alpha_inf_rh_relation}.
-Evidently, one can ``read off'' the mass and formation time of a halo from its radius and slope, albeit with significant scatter.
+Evidently, one can ``read off'' the mass and formation time of a halo from its radius and slope (albeit with significant scatter).
+This type of physical insight is inaccessible in standard spherical-overdensity halos, where the halo radius is definitionally tied to the enclosed mass and is therefore decoupled from the underlying dynamics.
+Because of this imposed relation, the standard framework cannot produce an analogue of Fig.~\ref{fig:rh_alpha_relations}.
+By contrast, the dynamical-halo construction exposes how a halo’s extent and structure arise from its orbital dynamics, highlighting the conceptual power of the approach.